bemeurer/bemeurer.github.io/content/about.md

   * The Great Beauty

 * Books
+  * The Tale of The Unknown Island - José Saramago
   * The Stranger - Albert Camus
   * The World As Will and Representation - Arthur Schopenhauer
-  * In Defense of Lost Causes - Slavoj Zizek
+  * In Defense of Lost Causes - Slavoj Žižek
   * Buddenbrooks - Thoman Mann

 [fact]: http://www.luschny.de/math/factorial/SwingIntro.pdf